priyajainnyc/final-group-project-4-azure/README.md

 # Project Title
 Stock Predictions: To Bull or To Bear?

-## Project Description: Stock Prediction Web Application using Dash and Machine Learning
+## Project Description: Stock Prediction Web Application using Dash and SVR Machine Learning

 This project aims to provide a simple yet effective tool for stock market investors to visualize company stock data and make predictions based on machine learning models.
 The web application is built using the Dash framework, a Python library for building web applications with interactive user interfaces.